Passport to Wellness

 And June was very impressed with the staff.

-“What a great group of people!” she says.
+“What a great group of people!” she said.
 “They took time to learn about me and what I wanted in recovery.
 Then they taught me the steps to get there.”

 Following her stay at Atrium’s Rehabilitation Center, June returned home, with some handy pieces of therapeutic equipment the staff helped her obtain.
 She continued therapy at the Atrium Family YMCA and has incorporated some healthy lifestyle changes, such as walking six miles a day and losing over 25 pounds.

-“As I kept getting better and better, I realized travel was again in my future, even a physically challenging trip like going to Antarctica,” June says.
+“As I kept getting better and better, I realized travel was again in my future, even a physically challenging trip like going to Antarctica,” June said.
 “I am thrilled to be going!”

 About one-third of people 65 years of age and older fall each year, and those who do fall are two to three times more likely to fall again.

 Learning more about preventing falls does work!
-Atrium’s Trauma Outreach Team offers SLIP, Senior Lifestyles & Injury Prevention program, that provides free presentations to the community focusing on fall prevention, home, motor vehicle and pedestrian safety.
+Atrium’s Trauma Outreach Team offers SLIP, Senior Lifestyles and Injury Prevention program that provides free presentations to the community focusing on fall prevention, home, motor vehicle and pedestrian safety.
 You’ll learn how to identify hazards and how to take simple steps to correct them.